 However the benefits of this service to both you as the seller, and also to the buyer is unique and significant.
 How does this work?
 See the next TAB section.

 It depends on which country you are referring to.
 In the UK rates are lower.
 In the USA and France, for example, the rates are similar and often higher.
+In some european countries, Agencies charge both the Seller and also the Buyer a commission fee.
+In Malta it is the seller who contracts with the Agency and pays the resultant commission fees due following a successful completion.

 With move2Gozo we provide full support and advice to sellers and buyers throughout the entire process (and often beyond) and adhere to high standards and conduct guidelines befitting our professional position and status.Read More